b-d1/rln-interrep-cloudflare/README.md

 This repository is work in progress.

 TODO items:

-- Refactoring across all the packages (including using the new semaphore lib)
-- Implementing better synchronisation logic with InterRep
 - Improving upon the RLN construct to treat duplicate messages per epoch as spam too
-- Changing the merkle tree implementation for the RLN part and the witness verification part of the RLN construct, according to the new merkle tree structure (to be determined)

 ### Prerequisites